Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The delay in seconds between attempts to create a subscription in a session.
                                Default: `2` seconds.
+      --dcp, --disablecomplextypepreloading, --DisableComplexTypePreloading[=VALUE]
+                             Complex types (structures, enumerations) a server
+                               exposes are preloaded from the server after the session is connected.
+In some cases this can cause problems either on the client or server itself.
+Use this setting to disable pre-loading support.
+                               Note that since the complex type system is used for meta data messages it will still be loaded at the time the subscription is created, therefore also disable meta data support if you want to ensure the complex types are never loaded for an endpoint.
+                               Default: `false`.
       --otl, --opctokenlifetime, --SecurityTokenLifetime=VALUE
                              OPC UA Stack Transport Secure Channel - Security token lifetime in milliseconds.